Caffa/Tiny-Xio-Assistant/AI-Coding-Info/project-roadmap.md

 **Phase 3: Conversation Management**

 * **Screens:** Update the Start Screen to allow selection of "past conversations".
-Introduce the basic structure for the Conversation Window.
+Introduce the basic structure for the Conversation Screen.
 * **Functionality:**
     * Implement the concept of "conversations" as containers for multiple recordings/messages.
     * Allow users to start a new conversation (from the Record Button).
-    * Allow users to add new recordings to existing conversations (from the Conversation Window).
+    * Allow users to add new recordings to existing conversations (from the Conversation Screen).
-    * Basic display of messages within the Conversation Window (just the raw transcript for now).
+    * Basic display of messages within the Conversation Screen (just the raw transcript for now).

 **Phase 4: AI Enhancement & Summarization**

 * **Functionality:**
     * Integrate LM Studio for AI-powered transcription enhancement.
     * Save the enhanced transcription.
-    * Display the enhanced transcription in the Conversation Window and Playback Screen.
+    * Display the enhanced transcription in the Conversation Screen and Playback Screen.
-    * Implement AI title generation for each message (displayed in the Conversation Window).
+    * Implement AI title generation for each message (displayed in the Conversation Screen).

 **Phase 5: UI/UX Refinements & Recording Screen Polish**